 In January, the Patrick administration announced it was closing the hospital, saying it was antiquated and not cost effective.
 The House and governor had suggested moving most of its patients to a new state hospital opening in Worcester.

 "We faced an uphill battle after the House accepted the Governor’s proposal.
-This budget will allow us to keep the lights on at Taunton State Hospital," Pacheco said in a statement.

 Additionally, the budget includes no new taxes or fees but relies on $516 million in one-time funds, including a $350 million withdrawal from the state’s rainy day fund.
 That still leaves the state with a rainy day fund of more than $1 billion, lawmakers said.